- Step 1. Building contact base — tips and tricks

 - Omnichannel system to reach out to clients whenever and wherever.

-Here’s the list of the world’s top ESPs (in alphabetical order):
+Here’s the list of the world’s top ESPs that Stripo is integrated with (in alphabetical order):

-In this post, you’ll find more details on every email marketing automation system.
+In this post, you’ll find more details on some email marketing automation systems.

 Note: you will need the direct export option when sending a created email template to the ESP you normally use.